Incomparable Puzzles in Java

 3. bdSet2.size()= 1

-A TreeSet uses the compareTo() method to determine uniqueness, and it also respects the natural ordering of objects.
+A TreeSet uses the compareTo() method to determine uniqueness and respects objects' natural ordering.
 In this case, BigDecimal compares the values numerically, so all the BigDecimal objects in the list are considered equal because they all represent the value 1.0.
 Therefore, only one element is retained in the TreeSet, and the size is 1.

 Key Takeaways

-By understanding the behavior of the HashSet and TreeSet with respect to the BigDecimal class, you can better predict the results of such operations in your own code.
+By understanding the behaviour of the HashSet and TreeSet with respect to the BigDecimal class, you can better predict the results of such operations in your code.

 Conclusion

-In Java, the choice of collection can lead to surprising results when working with classes that have custom equality and comparison behavior.
+In Java, the choice of collection can lead to surprising results when working with classes with custom equality and comparison behaviour.
 In this puzzle, the BigDecimal class reveals its nuances when used with HashSet and TreeSet, leading to shrinking collection sizes.

 Comments